 Preference is given to majors and potential majors in Latin American Studies, although all Colby students may apply for funding for internships and service learning.
 Applicants who are not Latin American Studies majors should explain their interest in Latin American and/or Latino Studies and mention relevant coursework.
 Participants must be enrolled at Colby at the time of holding the grant.
 Seniors may not use Walker grants after graduation.
 The minimum GPA is 3.2.

 Applying for Walker Grants

 The Latin American Studies Program is currently accepting applications for Walker Grants!
 Click here for more information.
-Applications for use during summer 2016 are due March 18, 2016 at 5pm.
+Applications for use during January 2017 are due October 7, 2016 at 5pm.